akamai/terraform-provider-akamai/docs/data-sources/property_rules_template.md

 * paths to `variableDefinitions.json` and `variables.json` with syntax used in Property Manager CLI, or
 * a set of Terraform variables.

-## Referencing sub-files from a template
+## Referencing sub-files from a JSON template file
-You can split each template out into a series of smaller template files.
+You can split each template file out into a series of smaller template sub-files.
 To add them to this data source, you need to include them in the currently loaded file, which corresponds to the value in the `template_file` argument.
 For example, to include `example-file.json` from the `property-snippets` directory, use this syntax including the quotes: `"#include:example-file.json"`.
 Make sure the `property-snippets` folder contains only `.json` files.
 All files are resolved in relation to the directory that contains the starting template file.

+## Referencing sub-files from a template
+You can include content of json files into template.
+To add them to this data source, you need to include them in `template_data` field, which corresponds to the field in the `template` argument.
+For example, to include `example-file.json` from the `property-snippets` directory, use this syntax including the quotes: `"#include:example-file.json"` in corresponding place of template.

 ## Inserting variables in a template
 You can also add variables to a template by using a string like `“${env.<variableName>}"`.
 You'll need the quotes here too.
 These variables follow the format used in the [Property Manager CLI](https://github.com/akamai/cli-property-manager#update-the-variabledefinitions-file).
 They differ from Terraform variables which should resolve normally.

 ## Example usage: variables